Ramadan in Different Cultures Around the World

 Egypt:

 Egyptian society embraces Ramadan through its various social settings combined with cultural celebrations that bring the community together.
 The night atmosphere becomes vibrant through the installation of bright Fanoos decorations while local music and religious devotions play throughout the streets.
-The normal fasting conclusion for Egyptians features ful medames (mashed fava beans) and ta’meya (Egyptian falafel) with a sweet course of kunafa and qatayef included.
-One traditional Ramadan practice during the period is mesaharati which involves someone walking through the streets prior to dawn while performing drumming to awaken people for Suhoor.
+The normal fasting conclusion for Egyptians features ful medames (mashed fava beans) and ta’meya (Egyptian falafel), with a sweet course of kunafa and qatayef included.
+One traditional Ramadan practice during the period is mesaharati, which involves someone walking through the streets prior to dawn while performing drumming to awaken people for Suhoor.

 2. Ramadan in South Asia